Saby22/manage-landing-page/README.md

 - Swiper JS

+## Where Can I Find The hosted Version?

+- The hosted version can be found [here](saby22.github.io/manage-landing-page)

 ## Where To Find This Challenge?

 The design of the landing page was provided by [Frontend Mentor](https://www.frontendmentor.io).